Avoca (Qld)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Avoca has ten active public transport stops, all of which are bus stops.
-These stops are served by six different routes that collectively facilitate 257 weekly passenger trips.
-The accessibility of these transport services is rated as moderate, with residents typically located 450 meters from the nearest stop.
-Most residents in this predominantly residential area commute outward.
-Cars remain the primary mode of transportation, used by 96% of residents.
-On average, there are 1.2 vehicles per dwelling, which is below the regional average.
+These stops are served by six different routes that together facilitate 257 weekly passenger trips.
+The area's transport accessibility is rated as moderate, with residents on average located 450 meters from the nearest stop.
+As a predominantly residential area, most Avoca residents commute outwards, primarily using cars (96%).
+On average, there are 1.2 vehicles per dwelling in Avoca, which is below the regional average.
+According to the 2021 Census, only 3.7% of Avoca residents work from home, a figure that may reflect COVID-19 conditions.

 Frequently Asked Questions - Transport